Ellinwood, Kansas: 19th century

 In 1878, Atchison, Topeka and Santa Fe Railway and parties from Marion and McPherson counties chartered the Marion and McPherson Railway Company.
 In 1879, a branch line was built from Florence to McPherson; in 1880 it was extended to Lyons and in 1881 was extended to Ellinwood.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
 The line from Florence to Marion was abandoned in 1968.

+1878 was also the year when Ellinwood was incorporated.
+The first mayor was F. A. Steckel.

+20th century

+In 1973, the rock band Kansas rented the Ellinwood Opera House as a "tryout show" for New York record executive Wally Gold, using free beer as a marketing tool, and charged a US$0.25 entry fee to help cover some of their expenses.
+The story is told in the 2015 documentary Miracles Out of Nowhere.

-In 1992, the line from Marion to McPherson was sold to Central Kansas Railway.
+In 1992, the Atchison, Topeka and Santa Fe railroad line from Marion to McPherson was sold to Central Kansas Railway.
 In 1993, after heavy flood damage, the line from Marion to McPherson was abandoned.
 The original branch line connected Florence, Marion, Canada, Hillsboro, Lehigh, Canton, Galva, McPherson, Conway, Windom, Little River, Mitchell, Lyons, Chase and Ellinwood.

-20th century

-In 1973, the rock band Kansas rented the Ellinwood Opera House as a 'tryout show' for New York record executive Wally Gold, using free beer as a marketing tool, and charged a USD $0.25 entry fee to help cover some of their expenses.
-The story is told in the 2015 documentary Miracles Out of Nowhere.

-21st century

-In 2018, the annual After Harvest Festival held during the third weekend in July, instituted a ban on coolers at the dance that takes place on the third and final night of the festival.